Free no-obligation site survey · Nationwide coverage Contact Us

 The building stock we see on arable farms

 Holdings around Newark-on-Trent and the wider Nottinghamshire and Lincolnshire border country tend to run on big, plain sheds: profiled steel cladding on grain stores, open-fronted machinery bays, Dutch barns sheeted over the years, and a fair number of asbestos-cement roofs dating from the middle of the last century.
+We provide agricultural building coatings for all these types.
 Each fails in its own way.
 Factory-finished steel usually goes first at cut edges, laps and fixings, where rust creeps under the coating and lifts it.
 Asbestos cement does not rust, but it weathers porous, grows moss and becomes brittle.
 A coating system chosen for one is wrong for the other, which is why we never quote from a photograph.

 Working to the harvest clock